Sunday, August 25, 2024

 Like any academic issue, the explanatory model for this event is very complex and includes both nutrition, paleo anthropology, and psychology.

 Ergo.
-We have adapted to a diet based on animal source food; in order to sustain physical and mental health, we need to consume a 'food matrix' including 13 vitamins, DHA and EPA fats, choline, and 15-75 minerals (2023, 2024).
-Abstaining from animal source food deprives the heart of K2, a vitamin that 'takes calcium' from the heart - reducing the risk of suffering from CVD.
+We have adapted to a diet based on animal source food; in order to sustain physical and mental health, we need to consume a 'food matrix' including 13 vitamins, 15 – 75 minerals, tryptophan, Choline as well as DHA and EPA fats (Österberg, 2023, 2024).
+Abstaining from animal source food deprives the heart of K2, a vitamin that 'takes calcium' from the heart – reducing the risk of suffering from CVD.

 But in February 2019, Mr Vapaavuori jumped on the climate bandwagon, claiming: